Specialization after Generalization: Towards Understanding Test-Time Training in Foundation Models: Experiment details

 Once the target sparsity of $k=16$ is reached, the value remains at the respective level until the end of the training.

-We now describe the implementation of the ghost gradients \cite{gao2024scaling} used in our ImageNet run.
+We now describe the implementation of the ghost gradients \citep{gao2024scaling} used in our ImageNet run.
 In a nutshell, ghost loss ensures that features that are not activated in the top-$k$ are still getting learning signal during the training.
 This is very important as non-convexity of the optimization landscape often leads to a suboptimal configuration for which considerable amount of units is inactive.
-Ghost gradients method aims at ``shaking'' these units up to make them active again.
+The ghost gradient method aims at ``shaking'' these units up to make them active again.
 Thus, we first need to define which units are considered inactive during the training.
-Let $f_i \in \mathbb{R}^{d_1}$ be the vector of frequencies at iteration $i$ for activity of each unit, i.e.,
+Let $f_i \in \mathbb{R}^{d_1}$ denote the vector of unit activation frequencies after iteration $i$, where

-then the unit $j$ is considered ``almost inactive'' if $(f_i)_j \leq 10^{-4}$.
+Then the unit $j$ is considered ``almost inactive'' if $(f_i)_j \leq 10^{-4}$.
 Thus, we define the corresponding ``inactivity'' binary mask as $(m_i)_j = \mathbb{I}\{(f_i)_j \leq 10^{-4}\}$.
 Ghost gradient uses these features to improve the current reconstruction $\hat{\Psi}(x) - \Psi(x)$.
 Namely, the inactive features are decoded, i.e., $\widetilde{\Psi}(x) = D \cdot (m_i \odot (E \cdot \Psi(x)))$, as if they were present and used to minimize:

-We add ghost loss (\ref{eq:appendix_ghost_loss}) to the initial reconstruction objective with weight of $10^6$.
+We add the ghost loss (\ref{eq:appendix_ghost_loss}) to the initial reconstruction objective with weight of $10^6$.